ATTODataPortal/Documents/HowTo/HowToUploadData.md

 Some fields are a free-text field, which have to be filled in by the data creator.
 Others have, drop-down menus and an autocomplete function that helps to fill in the form swiftly.
 <br>

-> *Note*: Completely filled metadata are essential for finding datasets within the ATTO data portal and allows an easy publishing process through the Max Planck Digital Library (MPDL).
+> `Note:` Completely filled metadata are essential for finding datasets within the ATTO data portal and allows an easy publishing process through the Max Planck Digital Library (MPDL).
 <br>